 Transfers of financial assets are accounted for as sales when the firm has relinquished control over the assets transferred.
-For transfers of financial assets accounted for as sales, any gains or losses are recognized in net revenues.
 Assets or liabilities that arise from the firm's continuing involvement with transferred financial assets are initially recognized at fair value.
 For transfers of financial assets that are not accounted for as sales, the assets are generally included in financial instruments owned and the transfer is accounted for as a collateralized financing, with the related interest expense recognized over the life of the transaction.
 See Note 9 for further information about transfers of financial assets accounted for as collateralized financings and Note 14 for further information about transfers of financial assets accounted for as sales.